lindsaypoirier/fec20/README.md

     2015-2016 election cycle
   - `committees`: committees registered with the FEC during the 2015-2016 election cycle
-  - `campaigns`: the house/senate current campaigns
+  - `campaigns`: the House/Senate current campaigns
-  - `results_house`: the house results of the 2016 general presidential election
+  - `results_house`: the House results of the 2016 general election
-  - `results_senate`: the senate results of the 2016 general
+  - `results_senate`: the Senate results of the 2016 general election
-    presidential election
-  - `results_president`: the final results of the 2016 general
+  - `results_president`: the final results of the 2016 general election
-    presidential election
   - `pac`: Political Action Committee (PAC) and party summary financial information

-### Sample Datasets (with 1000 rows each)
+### Sample Datasets (with 1000 random rows each)

   - `individuals`: individual contributions to candidates/committees
-    during the 2016 general presidential election
+    during the 2016 election cycle
-  - `contributions`: candidates and their contributions from committees during the 2016 general election
+  - `contributions`: candidates and their contributions from committees during the 2016 election cycle
   - `expenditures`: the operating expenditures
   - `transactions`: transactions between committees